remeda/remeda/CONTRIBUTING.md

 When adding a new function, remember to:

-- Add a Typedoc comment with a description, parameters, signature, an example, and tags.
+- Add a JSDoc comment with a description, parameters, signature, an example, and tags.
 - Add tests for runtime, typing, data-first, and data-last forms.
   - For data-last tests, prefer tests using `pipe`, as this better matches real-world usage.
 - Add exports to `src/index.ts`.